What are the bearers of hidden states? On an important ambiguity in the formulation of Bell's theorem: A new proposal

 What about (A1) and (A2)?
-An important role is played in their justification by common-cause-like intuitions and continuous-action intuitions. \footnote{Importantly, however, we do not assume that $\lambda_{t_P, 1, 2 , +}$ is a common cause in the sense of satisfying Factorizability$_{\stackrel{\resizebox{11mm}{1mm}{$\sim$}}{t_P, 1, 2, +}}$ because this would render Local Causality$_{C (\Sigma, \Sigma)}$ redundant in the derivation of Bell's inequality, which would again block our attempt to establish \refbc{bell}.} First, whatever is responsible for the \textit{correlation} between measurement outcomes should lie in the common past of the two measurements, that is, in the intersection of the past light cones of $R_A$ and $R_B$.
-Otherwise it could influence at most one of the measurement outcomes but not both; however, the correlation involves both outcomes.
+An important role in their justification is played by common-cause-like intuitions and continuous-action intuitions. \footnote{Importantly, however, we do not assume that $\overline{\lambda}_{t_P, 1, 2 , +}$ is a common cause in the sense of satisfying Factorizability$_{\overline{t_P, 1, 2, +}}$ because this would render Local Causality$_{C (\Sigma, \Sigma)}$ redundant in the derivation of Bell's inequality, which would again block our attempt to establish \refbc{bell}.} First, whatever is responsible for the \textit{correlation} between measurement outcomes should lie in the common past of the two measurements, that is, in the intersection of the past light cones of $R_A$ and $R_B$.
+Otherwise it could influence (in a local way) at most one of the measurement outcomes but not both; however, the correlation involves both outcomes.
 A factor that lies outside of the intersection of the past light cones of $R_A$ and $R_B$ could spoil the correlation between the two particles, but it cannot create any correlation between them because it can influence at most one of them.
-Second, we have observed that $\lambda_{t_P, 1, 2 }$ can change between $t_P$ and $t_M$; \textit{a fortiori} this is true about $\lambda_{t_P, 1, 2 , +}$.
+Second, we have observed (see the fourth paragraph of section \ref{sec:derive-fact-from-lc}) that the state of the two particles can change between $t_P$ and $t_M$; \textit{a fortiori} this is true about the state of the two particles and ``something more''.
 However, this aspect of $\lambda_{t_P, 1, 2,+}$ that is responsible for the correlation should better last unchanged until the measurements on both wings are made, since otherwise its influence on measurement outcomes would require some kind of action at a temporal distance (cf. \citealt{adlam-temporal-locality}). \footnote{\citet[p.~2]{adlam-temporal-locality} defines the condition of Temporal Locality in the image of Factorizability, not Local Causality$_{C (\Sigma, \Sigma)}$.
 However, we can easily find a formulation of Temporal Locality that is closer to the latter: \begin{quote} Temporal Locality$_{C(\Sigma, \Sigma)}$, fine-grained version: For any bounded region $R$, for any $t < R$ and any $t' <t$, for any $\lambda_R$ and $\lambda_{C(\Sigma_{R, t}, \Sigma_{R, t'})}$, for any bounded region $R''<t'$ and any $\lambda_{R''}$,